GWR01

 No person could call God "Father."

-After Jesus' sacrificial death, he was seen by Mary of Magdalla just before he was to ascend to the throne, (John 20:17) Jesus spoke to Mary saying, "Don't touch me yet, for I have not yet ascended, but go to my brothers and tell them, I ascend unto my Father and your Father, unto my God and their God." (paraphrased.)
+After Jesus' sacrificial death, he was seen by Mary of Magdalla moments before he was to ascend to the throne, (John 20:17) Jesus spoke to Mary saying, "Don't touch me yet, for I have not yet ascended, but go to my brothers and tell them, I ascend unto my Father and your Father, unto my God and their God." (paraphrased.)

 Do not assume in reading that the word "brothers" applied to the Lord's friends and disciples before he made a way for them to become true adopted "sons of God."
 Jesus spoke with such an emphasis that when Mary was to annunciate his message, it made it very clear that there was to be a brand new kind of relationship which was to known among the disciples or believers.
 That we could be considered family to Jesus Christ and to his Father.
 Christ was now our brother.
 God was now our Father.
 Now we could actually pray the prayer which Jesus taught them, saying, "Our Father, in heaven - -."
 Jesus is called, "- - the first born of many brethren," in Romans 8, verse 29.